1973 Top Ten Pop Countdown Podcast

 And the backdrop to all this throughout 1973, of course: I already mentioned it in passing: the constant drip-drip-drip of the unfolding Watergate scandal.
 Richard Nixon, the President of the United States, Republican, feared and loathed by the counterculture and the media, but just re-elected in a 49-state landslide in the ’72 election: under fire in wall-to-wall televised hearings in Congress to investigate his role in covering up a break-in, by overzealous campaign operatives, to Democratic National Committee headquarters in DC’s Watergate office building.
 Nixon resigned the Presidency in 1974 over that, but it all played out in ’73.

 Ugh.
 You want to listen to some music?
 Hmph.
-Yeah, now you know how folks in ’73 felt!
+Now you know how folks in ’73 felt!

 #10 Charlie Rich – The Most Beautiful Girl